Golden ingot and bull on graph. Bull market trend in gold. 3d illustration

 The trend of gold has continued its strong momentum from 2024, with the precious metal soaring to record highs in early 2025.
 In 2024, gold delivered an impressive return, surging over 30% for the year.
 Investors in the sector are celebrating as the price of gold per ounce reached a new all-time high on Friday, closing near $2,800.
 Similarly, the SPDR Gold Shares ETF (NYSEARCA: GLD) also hit an all-time high, bringing its year-to-date (YTD) gain to an impressive 6.8%.

-For those looking to gain exposure to the sector, here’s what’s driving the latest rally in gold, along with three top-performing gold stocks to watch in 2025.
+For those looking to gain exposure to the sector, here’s what’s driving the latest rally in gold, along with three of the best gold stocks to watch in 2025.

 Gold Surges on Tariff Concerns and a Weak Dollar